 The Workforce Innovation and Opportunities Act was passed by the U.S. Congress in 2014 establishing Workforce Development Boards across the United States and in each of the fifty States and its territories.
 WDBs are local entities that operate in regional networks to implement the provisions of the WIOA and to improve workforce and economic conditions.
 They are charged with policy making and oversight of workforce investment and development activities in defined areas known as Local Workforce Development Areas (LWDA).
 The concept and practice is to ensure that the investments are used locally to foster the growth of business and industry in their area, utilizing the indigenous workforce to fulfill their employment needs.
 In the Commonwealth of Pennsylvania, there are sixty seven counties (67) and twenty two (22) established Workforce Development Boards.

-The Bucks County Board of Commissioners appoint the Bucks County Workforce Development Board members, selecting these dedicated volunteers who commit their time and talents to strengthening our local workforce.
+In July, 2020 the Bucks County Workforce Development Board, Inc. transitioned into the County of Bucks.
+The organization has expanded and has been renamed the Workforce and Economic Development Department of Bucks County (WED).
+The Bucks County Board of Commissioners appoint the Workforce and Economic Development Board members, selecting these dedicated volunteers who commit their time and talents to strengthening our local workforce.

-The BCWDB is comprised of a minimum of 51% private sector (employer/business) members, representatives of local educational entities, labor organizations, community-based organizations, and economic development agencies and PA CareerLink Bucks County Partners and investors.
+The Workforce and Economic Development Board of Directors is comprised of a minimum of 51% private sector (employer/business) members, representatives of local educational entities, labor organizations, community-based organizations, and economic development agencies and PA CareerLink® Bucks County Partners and investors.

 What we do

-The Bucks County Workforce Development Board, Inc. is charged with:
+The Workforce and Economic Development Department of Bucks County is charged with:

 - Strategic Planning:

-- Developing the local strategic workforce development plan.
+- Developing the local strategic workforce and economic development plan.